GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ### Project CRS and Layer CRS

-The Coordinate reference system of your QGIS project determines how QGIS displays the information.
+The coordinate reference system of your QGIS project determines how QGIS displays the information.
 However, layers and datasets have their own CRS.
 This can be seen in the metadata, or layer properties of the dataset.
 The layer CRS refers to the coordinate system of the features or items in the dataset.
-The same coordinates in two different coordinate reference system do not refer to the same location on earth.
+The same coordinates in two different coordinate reference systems do not refer to the same location on earth.
 This is because of the distortion of distance and area.

 ```{note}